civboot/fngi/notes/spore.md

 size | 6b operation
 ```

-Like spore16, all immediates must be 16bit EXCEPT mem.IMWS with size=8, which can be
+Like spore16, all immediates must be 16bit EXCEPT mem.LIT with size=8, which can be
 an 8 bit immediate.
 32bit immediates are still not allowed, as they would
 diverge from spore16 and make peephole optimization impossible.